ProjectOpenSea/seaport/README.md

 ## Audits

 OpenSea engaged Trail of Bits to audit the security of Seaport.
-From April 18th to May 12th 2022, a team of Trail of Bits consultants conducted a security review of Seaport, and found 0 High and 0 Medium level issues.
+From April 18th to May 12th 2022, a team of Trail of Bits consultants conducted a security review of Seaport.
+The audit did not uncover significant flaws that could result in the compromise of a smart contract, loss of funds, or unexpected behavior in the target system.
 Their [full report is available here](https://github.com/trailofbits/publications/blob/master/reviews/SeaportProtocol.pdf).

 ## Contributing